andrelbourgeois/park-my-bike/report.md

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?

-In this project, I tested 3 model architectures which represented a selection of all model architectures on the Edge Impulse platform.
+In this project, I tested 4 model architectures which represented a selection of all model architectures available on the Edge Impulse platform.

 - FOMO MobileNetV2 0.1 (referred to as FOMO 0.1)
 - FOMO MobileNetV2 0.35 (referred to as FOMO 0.35)